carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 title: Designers
 ---

-<page-intro>This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.</page-intro>
+This site, along with the Carbon Design Kit, provides designers with everything they need to get up and running with Carbon.

 ## Carbon Design Kit